DewiPeerlings/hello-world/README.md

 # hello-world
-I am finally learning how to use Github
+I am finally learning how to use Github.
+My name is Dewi and I just ate a banana.